 The Lady Texans were just as impressive in the women's 5K run, placing three runners inside the top five and four inside the top 10.
-Seselia Dala, a freshman from Amarillo, was the first runner to cross the finish line with at the 20:51 mark.
+Seselia Dala, a freshman from Amarillo, was the first runner to cross the finish line at the 20:51 mark.
 Leslie Romero would take second for the Lady Texans with a time of 21:28, while sophomore Poro Gahekave placed third with a time of 22:02.

 Lubbock native Caitlyn Mercer put together another solid performance for South Plains with her final mark of 23:38, good enough for sixth place overall, while Lydia Mancillas went on to take 12th for the Lady Texans with a final time of 25:38.
-South Plains finished first overall in the women's division with a final team score of 15 points, white New Mexico JC, Western Texas and Odessa rounding out the top four.
+South Plains finished first overall in the women's division with a final team score of 15 points, while New Mexico JC, Western Texas and Odessa rounding out the top four.